Wet Basement Repair

 Another cause of a wet basement is an underpowered or broken sump pump.
 A defective pump won’t be able to remove water from your home if it is not the right size or is improperly installed.
 In addition, a wet basement can occur if the ground under your home was not properly prepared when it was built.
 Water problems may arise due to moving soil underneath your house.
 Furthermore, if you don’t have an interior drain system, the water pressure on your slab can cause cracks, leaks, and a multitude of other problems.

-Finally, the number one cause of wet basement is a poor foundation.
+Finally, the number one cause of a wet basement is a poor foundation.
 The foundation underneath your home may actually be causing the flooding or dampness in your basement.
 The variance in the moisture level of the soil around your home could cause your foundation to develop several different problems, such as settling, shifting, or cracking.
 Keeping your soil at a constant moisture level is very important for a stable foundation.

-Ultimately, it doesn’t matter what might have caused your wet basement, any amount water you might have in your home could be dangerous.
+Ultimately, it doesn’t matter what might have caused your wet basement, any amount of water you might have in your home could be dangerous.
 That water may cause mold and mildew to form and grow in your basement, which can give off mold spores that can be inhaled.
 Not only is this a health hazard, but it also dramatically decreases the value of your home.
 Wet basements should not be ignored.
 It is best to have any issues fixed as soon as possible to avoid any serious problems and to prevent any existing issues from becoming even worse in the future.
 More severe problems will only require more complicated and more expensive repairs.

 Basement Drainage: This helps to keep water in your yard from pooling and collecting around your foundation by using gutters, downspouts, and grading.